-Follow this guide to replace the front-facing camera on a Google Pixel 4a.
+Follow this guide to replace the loudspeaker on a Google Pixel 4a.

-The unreinforced display panel of the google Pixel 4a is fragile.
+The unreinforced display panel of the Google Pixel 4a is fragile.
 Pay special attention to the warnings in the opening procedure if you are reusing the screen.

 TOOLS: